myarotskaya/architecture-center/docs/data/solutions/real-time-processing.md

+---
+title: Real time processing
+description:
+author: zoinerTejada
+ms:date: 01/17/2018
+---

 # Real time processing

-Realtime processing deals with unbounded streams of data that are captured in real-time and processed with minimal latency to generate real-time (or near-real-time) reports or automated responses.
+Real time processing deals with unbounded streams of data that are captured in real-time and processed with minimal latency to generate real-time (or near-real-time) reports or automated responses.
 For example, a real-time traffic monitoring solution might use sensor data to detect high traffic volumes, and which could be used to dynamically update a map to indicate congestion or to automatically initiate high-occupancy lanes or other traffic management systems.

 ![](./images/real-time-pipeline.png)